 To make yakisoba, make sure you grab some Portland-made fresh yakisoba noodles.
 Sautée veggies and protein (anything you want works great but I usually use onion, cabbage, carrot, and pretty much anything for protein).
 I like to sautée in sesame oil because I love sesame oil in my yakisoba.
 Once the veggies are sautéed, add the noodles to the pan and stir it all together, not too roughly since you don't want to chop up the noodles.
 Also, if you use instant noodles, you have to steam the noodles with water, but the fresh noodles don't need to be steamed.
 In fact, don't steam them!
 Lastly, add yakisoba sauce.
 It's about 2 - 3 TBSP per serving, but just adjust to your taste.
-For garnish, I like aonori but I haven't been able to find a good retail aonori.
-So if you want some aonori, just send an email to email@example.com and I'd be happy to send some over to you with your order.
+Garnish with aonori, bonito flakes, and benishoga (pickled ginger, the red strips).

 Otafuku is a Japanese company founded in 1922 in Hiroshima Japan.
 Before WW2, they made vinegar, but after the factory was destroyed in the bombing of Hiroshima, they were reborn several years later as a okonomiyaki sauce company.
 Since then, they have championed the famed dish.
 (Hiroshima is famous for their Hiroshima-style okonomiyaki).
 Since then, they have expanded slightly to include yakisoba sauce, takoyaki sauce, katsu sauce, all of which are all worcestershire-based Japanese sauces.
 (Yes, they're all similar, but I don't consider them interchangeable!)